datacommonsorg/docsite/custom_dc/data_cloud.md

 While you are testing, you can start with a single Google Cloud region; to be close to the base Data Commons data, you can use `us-central1`.
 However, once you launch, you may want to host your data and application closer to where your users will be.
 In any case, you should use the _same region_ for your Google Cloud SQL instance, the Google Cloud Storage buckets, and the [Google Cloud Run service](deploy_cloud.md) where you will host the site.
 For a list of supported regions, see Cloud SQL [Manage instance locations](https://cloud.google.com/sql/docs/mysql/locations).

+### Create a Google Cloud Storage bucket

+This stores the CSV and JSON files that you will upload whenever your data changes.
+It also stores generated embeddings files in the

+1. Go to [https://console.cloud.google.com/storage/browser](https://console.cloud.google.com/storage/browser) for your project.
+1. Next to **Buckets**, click **Create**.
+1. Enter a name for this bucket.
+1. For the **Location type**, choose the same regional options as for Cloud SQL above.
+1. When you have finished setting all the configuration options, click **Create**.
+1. In the **Bucket Details** page, click **Create Folder** to create a new folder to hold your data.
+1. Name the folder as desired.
+Record the folder path as <code>gs://<var>BUCKET_NAME</var>/<var>FOLDER_PATH</var></code> for setting the `INPUT_DIR` and `OUTPUT_DIR` environment variables below.

 ### Create a Google Cloud SQL instance

+This stores the data that will be served at run time.
+The Data Commons data management

 1. Go to [https://console.cloud.google.com/sql/instances](https://console.cloud.google.com/sql/instances) for your project.
 1. Next to **Instances**, click **Create Instance**.